Average-case Acceleration Through Spectral Density Estimation: Introduction

+Finally, we compare these average-case optimal methods on synthetic and real datasets.
+We identify regimes where average-case exhibits a large computational gain with respect to respect to traditional accelerated methods.

-\subsection{Related work}
+\subsection{Related Work}

-We comment on two of the main ideas behind the proposed methods: polynomial-based iterative methods and spectral density estimation.
+We comment on two of the main ideas behind the proposed methods.

-\paragraph{Polynomial-based iterative methods.} Our work draws heavily from the classical framework of polynomial-based iterative methods \citep{fischer1996polynomial} that originated with the Chebyshev iterative method of \citep{flanders1950numerical} and was later instrumental in the development of the celebrated conjugate gradient method~\citep{hestenes1952methods}.
-Recently, this framework has been used to derive accelerated gossip algorithms \citep{berthier2018accelerated} and accelerated algorithms for smooth games \citep{azizian2020accelerating}, to name a few.
+\paragraph{Polynomial-Based Iterative Methods.} Our work draws heavily from the classical framework of polynomial-based iterative methods \citep{fischer1996polynomial} that can be traced back to the Chebyshev iterative method of \citet{flanders1950numerical} and was later instrumental in the development of the celebrated conjugate gradient method~\citep{hestenes1952methods}.
+More recently, this framework has been used to derive accelerated gossip algorithms \citep{berthier2018accelerated} and accelerated algorithms for smooth games \citep{azizian2020accelerating}, to name a few.
 Although originally derived for the worst-case analysis of optimization algorithms, in this work we extend this framework to analyze also the average-case runtime.

+In concurrent work, \citet{lacotte2020optimal} derive average-case optimal methods for a different class of methods where the update can be multiplied by a preconditioner matrix.

-\paragraph{Spectral density estimation.} The realization that deep learning networks behave as linear models in the infinite-width limit~\citep{jacot2018neural, novak2018bayesian} has sparked a renewed interest in the study of spectral density of large matrices. \citet{ghorbani2019investigation} developed efficient tools for estimating the empirical spectrum of very large models and \citet{jacot2019asymptotic, pennington2017nonlinear} derive new models for the spectral density function of neural networks, to name a few.
+\paragraph{Spectral Density Estimation.} The realization that deep learning networks behave as linear models in the infinite-width limit~\citep{jacot2018neural, novak2018bayesian} has sparked a renewed interest in the study of spectral density of large matrices.
+The study of spectral properties of these very large models is made possible thanks to improved tools~\citep{ghorbani2019investigation} and more precise theoretical models \citep{jacot2019asymptotic, pennington2017nonlinear}.

 \paragraph{Notation.} Throughout the paper we denote vectors in lowercase boldface ($\xx$) and matrices in uppercase boldface letters ($\boldsymbol H$).
-Probability density functions and eigenvalues are written in greek letters ($\mu, \lambda$), while polynomials are written in uppercase latin letter ($P, Q$).
-We will often omit integration variable, with the understanding that $\int \varphi \dif \mu$ is a shorthand for $\int \varphi(\lambda) \mu(\dif\lambda)$
+Probability density functions and eigenvalues are written in Greek letters ($\mu, \lambda$), while polynomials are written in uppercase Latin letter ($P, Q$).
+We will sometimes omit integration variable, with the understanding that $\int \varphi \dif \mu$ is a shorthand for $\int \varphi(\lambda) \dif\mu(\lambda)$.

-\section{Average-case Analysis}
+\section{Average-Case Analysis}